shell909090/run_it_remote/README.md

     h = RemoteHost(hostname)
 	h.execute('xxx')
 	result = h.eval('xxx')
+	h.run_single('xxx; xxx')
 	h.close()

 ## difference between execute and eval

-Eval just accept a sigle expression, and will evaluate it as the return value.
+eval just accept a sigle expression, and will evaluate it as the return value.

-Execute accept a sequence of statements, but just return None.
+execute accept a sequence of statements, but just return None.

+run_single accept a single interactive statement. print every thing other than None.

 You can get more information from [python doc](https://docs.python.org/2/library/functions.html#compile).

-Be attention, function eval use single mode, so it accept more then one statement in one line.